shajra/haskell-hls-nix/README.md

 -   Cabal or Stack projects that depend on non-Haskell libraries that may not be available on the system.

-One approach to deal with these problems uses `nix-shell` and is discussed in a later section.
+One approach to deal with these problems uses a project-level Nix shell and is discussed in a [later section](#project-shell).

 ## Example user-level installation<a id="sec-7-3"></a>